 Boston Juneteenth will celebrate on June 19 with a special flag ceremony, parade, museum tour, and emancipation program.

-View Boston opens on June 15!
-The first-of-its-kind observatory will offer panoramic views of Boston both indoors and outdoors.
+View Boston is a first-of-its-kind observatory will offer panoramic views of Boston both indoors and outdoors.
 Located atop the Prudential Center, it will also be home to three skyscraper restaurants and lounges where you can enjoy a meal with unmatched views!
 Make sure to check out our 11 favorite rooftops for more stunning city views.

 Bye, bye boat envy!
 You know those boats cruising along the Boston Harbor making a splash and having a good time?
 Well, now you can be in one of them!
 Boston Electric Boats is one of our must-do experiences this summer!
 Take a 2-hour private boat rental that fits up to 12 people for $499 (that divvies out to $42 per person).
 The best part- you get to be your own captain and there are no carbon emissions.